andaze/hugo-amp-corporate/content/careers/_index.en.md

 ### About us

-We provide consulting services to develop solutions centered around Microsoft products.
-We propose solutions to solve client issues while incorporating new technologies and the latest industry trends.
-Through deep understanding, tenacity, collaboration and know-how, we help our clients to get the best solution.
+Andaze offers consulting services to develop solutions build around mainly Microsoft products.
+Our proposals are designed to solve our clients’ challenges by tapping into new technologies and cutting-edge industry trends.
+Backed by deep understanding, dogged tenacity, collaborative approach and expert know-how, Andaze helps our clients capitalize on the solutions best suited for them.

 ### Job overview